MicrosoftDocs/azure-docs/articles/azure-monitor/logs/manage-access.md

 ### Built-in roles

-Assign users to these roles to give them access at different scopes:
+Assign users to these roles to give them access to the workspace:

-* **Subscription**: Access to all workspaces in the subscription
-* **Resource group**: Access to all workspaces in the resource group
-* **Resource**: Access to only the specified workspace
+* **Log Analytics Reader**
+* **Log Analytics Contributor**

-Create assignments at the resource level (workspace) to assure accurate access control.
-Use [custom roles](../../role-based-access-control/custom-roles.md) to create roles with the specific permissions needed.
+Create assignments at the workspace level to ensure accurate access control.

 > [!NOTE]
-> To add and remove users to a user role, you must have `Microsoft.Authorization/*/Delete` and `Microsoft.Authorization/*/Write` permission.
+> To assign users to a user role or remove users from a role, you must have `Microsoft.Authorization/*/Delete` and `Microsoft.Authorization/*/Write` permission.

 #### Log Analytics Reader